 International Information for Job Seekers

-Most visits to the foreign countries are trouble-free but you should be aware of the global risk of international terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
-You should exercise a high degree of caution due to deteriorating security situation.
+Most visits to foreign countries are trouble-free but you should be aware of the global risk of international terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
+You should exercise a high degree of caution due to the deteriorating security situation.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

-The most valuable skill in international job search is researching
+The most valuable skill in the international job search is researching

 If you do not know, what you want to do or where you want to work, research can help you clarify and narrow your goals.